-If you outsource photo editing, you don’t have to worry about seasonal swings.
-A professional outsourced image editing service should enable you to scale: your process shouldn’t change whether you have 100, 1000, or 10,000 photos to edit per day.
+If you partner with outsource photo editing companies, you don’t have to worry about seasonal swings.
+An outsource photo retouching service should enable you to scale: your process shouldn’t change whether you have 100, 1000, or 10,000 photos to edit per day.
 Additionally, when pricing is aligned with your image volume, you’re only paying for photo editing when you actually need it.

 Retouching, like many jobs, is a mix of artistry and diligent grinding.
 Some image editing, like skin retouching and recreating areas of the product covered by props, is challenging and stimulating for a skilled retoucher.
 However, a lot of image editing, like creating clipping paths and removing the background, is relatively low-skilled and time intensive.

 If you’re doing photo editing in-house, because you will likely only have a few retouchers, they all need to be capable of doing every single retouching task.
 More advanced skills mean higher salaries, and it also means they’ll get bored clipping images all day.
 That leads to employee turnover and the associated expensive hiring and onboarding processes, along with difficulty in keeping your post-production team staffed enough to avoid bottlenecks.